-For many bird species, spring migration is well underway; for others, it’s about to get started.
-Thanks to geolocators, researchers are learning more about birds’ migration paths every day.
+Thanks to geolocators—tiny gadgets that can be attached to a bird's ankle to record their journeys—researchers are learning more about birds’ migration paths every day.
 Here are some of the birds that travel the farthest.

 The Blackpoll Warbler, a five-inch songbird, makes a serious trek from its breeding grounds in New England and Canada’s boreal forests to its winter home more than 2,000 miles away in South America.
-Though we’ve long known the birds go this far, researchers from University of Massachusetts Amherst recently proved that the little flyers go 1,700 miles across the Atlantic without a pit stop.
+Though we’ve long known the birds go this far, researchers from University of Massachusetts Amherst proved that the little fliers go 1,700 miles across the Atlantic without a pit stop in just two to three days, making landfall somewhere in Puerto Rico, Cuba, and the islands known as the Greater Antilles.
+(Their final destination is northern Venezuela and Columbia.)
 Other birds that make similar trips manage it by taking “shorter hops by way of Florida, the Antilles, Central America,” says bird expert and Audubon field editor Kenn Kaufman.

 To fully assess what the birds were doing, biologists tagged 40 of the warblers—20 in Vermont, 20 in Nova Scotia—with lightweight solar geolocators, then re-caught five of them and analyzed their flight data, finally verifying what had been just supposition.
 To avoid having to stop for food or water, the warblers double their fat stores before taking off.

 The Bar-tailed Godwit could make most other birds feel lazy: The godwit makes a nonstop 7,000-mile trip in a little more than a week.
 The journey, which brings the bird from Alaska to New Zealand across the Pacific, was confirmed by a 2009 collaboration between Point Blue Conservation Science and the U.S. Geological Survey.